A Physical Light Transport Model for Non-Line-of-Sight Imaging Applications: Appendix: -field Imaging Approach

-In this section, we consider the modulated optical irradiance propagating from a 'rough' plane $\mathcal{A}$ to the observation plane $\Sigma$.
-We consider a plane $\mathcal{A}$ 'rough' if the phase of the wavefront emanating from $\mathcal{A}$ is altered randomly at various different locations within $\mathcal{A}$.
-This is true for transmissive and reflective apertures within an imaging system.
-For the visible spectrum, a frosted glass or a rough lens would be examples of partially-transmissive rough apertures whereas a painted rough wall, which is of great interest to research in NLOS imaging, is one example of a partially-reflective rough aperture.
-Now let us assume that for a rough aperture, the E-Field transmission function $t(x,y)$ is given by
+For the propagation of modulated optical irradiance from an aperture plane $\mathcal{A}$ to the detection plane $\Sigma$, we consider the relative effect of the aperture roughness on the E-field and $\mathcal{P}$-field phases.
+For the visible spectrum, a frosted glass or a lens with a ground glass side are examples of partially-transmissive rough apertures.
+On the other hand, a painted wall is one example of a partially-reflective rough aperture.
+Now let us assume that for a rough aperture (refer to Fig.\ref{fig:huygens}), the E-field transmission function $\tau(x',y',0)$ is given by